Using 2FA API

 When you create your message template, you are given the message template ID (messageId

 ), which you will use later when sending PINs.
-By referencing a message template ID (messageId

-) the Infobip system generates a PIN, places the PIN in the message template, and finally sends the message with the PIN to the end user.
+) the Infobip system generates a PIN, places the PIN in the message template, and finally, sends the message with the PIN to the end user.

 Request body example: